TACOS: Task Agnostic COordinator of a multi-drone System: Ablation study

-In this section, we present the experiments conducted to evaluate the performance of TACOS.
-For each pilot request, we measure the following metrics: \begin{itemize} \item \textbf{Success rate}: the percentage of trials in which the task was completed as intended; \item \textbf{Average number of steps} (\(L\)): the average number of Supervisor cycles per task.
+To assess the contribution of each module within the TACOS framework, we perform an ablation study.
+For each pilot request, we measure the following metrics: \begin{itemize} \item \textbf{Success rate}: the percentage of trials in which the task was completed as intended; \item \textbf{Average number of steps} (\(L\)): the average number of Supervisor cycles per task. \end{itemize}